simeg/dotfiles/docs/MAKE_TARGETS.md

 **When to use**: Before committing changes or when developing new scripts

 ### `make test`
-**Purpose**: Run complete test suite
+**Purpose**: Run complete test suite (basic + CI + advanced)
 **What it does**:
-- Executes comprehensive integration tests
+- Executes comprehensive test suite including all test categories
-- Tests all major functionality end-to-end
-- Validates symlink creation, package installation, and configuration loading
+- Validates basic functionality, configuration, performance, and security
-- Includes performance regression tests
+- Includes regression testing and compliance checks
+- Provides detailed reporting on all aspects

 **When to use**: Before releasing changes or when validating major modifications

+### `make test-quick`
+**Purpose**: Run essential validation tests
+**What it does**:
+- Executes core functionality tests for rapid feedback
+- Tests syntax validation and basic configuration
+- Skips time-intensive performance and security scans
+- Ideal for development workflow

+**When to use**: During development for quick validation

+### `make test-precommit`
+**Purpose**: Run pre-commit validation tests
+**What it does**:
+- Fast syntax and configuration validation
+- CI tests plus configuration validation
+- Optimized for pre-commit hook usage
+- Catches common issues before committing

+**When to use**: In pre-commit hooks or before committing changes

+### `make test-advanced`
+**Purpose**: Run advanced validation tests
+**What it does**:
+- Configuration validation (syntax, structure, completeness)
+- Performance regression testing with baseline tracking
+- Security compliance checks and vulnerability scanning
+- Provides optimization recommendations

+**When to use**: Weekly validation, security audits, or performance monitoring

 ### `make test-ci`
 **Purpose**: Run CI-friendly tests